latcraft/website/README.md

 # How to deploy to staging

 - Run `gulp build stage`
-- Visit <http://www.latcraft.lv/website> and have fun
+- Visit <http://www.latcraft.lv/website> and have fun!

 # How to deploy to production

 - Run `gulp build live`
-- Visit <http://www.latcraft.lv> and have fun
+- Visit <http://www.latcraft.lv> and have fun!